 Yes, waiting is the hardest part… Waiting through the hour-long baking process as luscious aromas waft through the air.
 Waiting for the buttery pineapple spiced rum syrup to absorb and saturate the golden, fragrant, Caribbean Spiced Rum Cake.

 Since patience is a virtue, we must be virtuous and patiently resist the urge to prematurely pop it from its pan and dig in.

-Dusting the pan with almond meal serves a dual purpose to help it release easily from the pan, and add additional almond flavor.
+Dusting the pan with an almond meal serves a dual purpose to help it release easily from the pan, and add additional almond flavor.

 It is best to keep the oven door closed and let the cake bake for at least 50 minutes before checking on it.

 I assure you, there is no way this cake will be dry after saturating it with buttery spiced rum syrup.

 Topped with pineapple rum glaze, sprinkled with toasted coconut, all of your patience will be rewarded, and the wait forgotten, as you savor your Caribbean Spiced Rum Cake.

 Here’s what you will need for the spiced rum cake, rum syrup, and glaze…

 - All-purpose flour